2026 Pricing Data

 Does insurance cover single tooth implant?

 Single Tooth Implant is sometimes covered by insurance.
 Coverage varies widely.
 Some dental plans cover implants at 50%, many exclude them.
 Check annual maximum.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for single tooth implant?